sparrow-code/OpenVpn-Server/README.md

    - [client_name].crt
    - [client_name].key

-2. Import certificates in RouterOS and configure the OpenVPN client
+2. Import certificates in RouterOS and configure the OpenVPN client.

 Detailed instructions are provided in `routerOs.sh`.